joao-svalencar/letsRept/README.md

 *Step 2*

-Step 2 is activated only if \code{solveAmbiguity = TRUE}.
+Step 2 is activated only if `solveAmbiguity = TRUE`.
-When `herpAvancedSearch` returns a link for a page with a list of species, that link is parsed to `herpSpecies` which collects species names and \code{urls} and automatically parses the resulting data frame to `herpSynonyms`.
+When `herpAvancedSearch` returns a link for a page with a list of species, that link is parsed to `herpSpecies` which collects species names and `urls` and automatically parses the resulting data frame to `herpSynonyms`.
 Finally, with the result of `herpSynonyms` the function compares the queried species with all listed synonyms.
 If the queried species is actually listed as a synonym of only one of the searched species (e.g. the queried name is not a synonym, but is mentioned in the comments section), the function will return that valid name and status will be "updated".
 If the queried species is actually a synonym of more than one valid species, then the function will return both species names and the status will still be "ambiguous".